jdhill777/rijksmuseum-AI/README.md

    - Make sure your API keys are correctly entered in the `.env` file
    - Check the terminal for any error messages
    - Try stopping the server (press Ctrl+C in the terminal) and restarting it

+5. **Domain Configuration**: If hosting with a custom domain, make sure your HOSTNAME is set correctly

 ## Technologies Used